In association with Fojo Media Institute, Linnaeus University, Sweden

-Lesson: Audience research
+Lesson: Audience research and segmentation

 Graphic for a Media Helping Media Lesson PlanThis lesson plan is designed to help participants learn how to carry out audience research in order to better understand the needs of the target audience.